zells/dish/client/readme.md

 ## Example

 The following example starts two clients, connects one to the other and then creates listener zells on each to have a conversation.
-The `---------` lines indicate a switch between two terminal.
+The `---------` lines indicate a switch between two terminals.

     $ java -jar build/zells-client-0.1.jar 42420
     Started server on port 42420